 - Rounded ends: use soft bristles with rounded ends, to prevent the damage of gums.

 - Nylon bristles: they dry quickly, and make it difficult for bacteria to colonize.

 - No natural bristles: they are not recommended.
 Because they dry slowly and provide an ideal breeding ground for bacteria.

 Toothbrush Care: Cleaning, Storing, and Replacement

-To maintain a good oral hygiene, you should keep your toothbrush clean.
+To maintain good oral hygiene, you should keep your toothbrush clean.
 The toothbrush can harbor bacteria that could cause oral and systemic diseases.
-Therefore, these are general recommendation for toothbrush care:
+Therefore, these are general recommendations for toothbrush care:

 - Clean your toothbrush after brushing: thoroughly rinse your toothbrush with water to remove any food debris and toothpaste.

 - Keep your toothbrush dry: don’t cover the toothbrush or store it in a closed container.
 Keep it in the open air.
 A moist environment is the perfect breeding ground for bacteria.
 Therefore, put your toothbrush in a toothbrush-holder with head upward.

 - Replace your toothbrush regularly: replace your toothbrush every 3-4 months or if the toothbrush bristles become frayed.